The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 "Do you worry?"

-The only response she got was another glare.
-Undaunted, Sakura reached out, caught one of his hands in hers.
+His only response was another glare.
+Undaunted, Sakura reached for his hands.
 "Do you?"

-The inflection there meant that he knew damned well what.
+The inflection there meant he knew damned well what.

 "About my holding onto the past."